Southwest Chicken Chowder

-This is a very tasty and hearty chicken chowder with lots chick peas, black beans, corn, carrots, onions, leeks, potatoes and spinach.
-It’s seasoned with parsley, thyme, and sage instead of the usual cumin, chilies, jalapenos, or cilantro.
-I call it southwestern because I added black beans and corn along with the garbanzo beans.
+Southwest Chicken Chowder is a terrific recipe.
+It’s especially delicious on cold fall or winter nights when you’re looking for something to heat you up a little bit. 🙂 It’s a very tasty and hearty chicken chowder with chick peas, pinto beans, corn, carrots, onions, leeks, red potatoes and spinach.
+It’s seasoned with parsley, thyme, cumin and sage.
+You can also add cilantro and jalapeno peppers if you desire.
+I call it southwestern because I added pinto beans and corn along with the garbanzo beans.

 Last week I tried out a delicious new soup recipe with chicken, chick peas, and potatoes, along with many other veggies.
-I made a few improvements but I wanted to make another batch with some significant differences–black beans and corn–yet, I didn’t want to add cumin, chili powder or a lot of hot spices because we were having small children for dinner who don’t like spicy food.
-Additionally, I’m not a huge cumin fan so I wanted a way to make a southwestern style soup or chowder without the typical seasonings that go into it.
+I made a few improvements but I wanted to make another batch with some significant differences–black or pinto beans and corn–yet, I didn’t want to add chili powder or a lot of hot spices because we were having small children for dinner who don’t like spicy food.
 I also needed to make it dairy free due to food allergies from one of my guests.
-This soup gets it’s thick, chowder-like quality due to using an emulsion blender which purees some of the chicken and veggies.
-The rest are left whole to provide texture.

-Tamara Leigh: The Kitchen Novelist is my inspiration for this recipe.
-It is her basic recipe with a few twists and turns along the way.
-Her blog has loads of fabulous entrees.
-Check it out sometime.
 If you’re looking for a wonderful healthy, low calorie, gluten free and dairy free chowder recipe consider giving this one a try.
-I really enjoyed this chowder and I believe you will too, especially if you’re a fan of black beans and garbanzo beans.
-If you have no aversion to cumin or chili powder by all means consider using that too, but consider tasting it this way first.
+I really enjoyed this chowder and I believe you will too, especially if you’re a fan of pinto bean s and garbanzo beans.

 Here’s what I did.

-Add a glug of olive oil into a large stock pot.
+Add a few splashes of olive oil into a large stock pot.
+Add diced onions.